isc-projects/kea/doc/sphinx/arm/stats.rst

 The ``statistic-reset-all`` Command
 -----------------------------------

-The ``statistic-reset`` command sets all statistics to their neutral
+The :isccmd:`statistic-reset` command sets all statistics to their neutral
 values: 0 for integer, 0.0 for float, 0h0m0s0us for time duration, and "" for string type.
 An example command may look like this: